mmallicoat/marshallmallicoat.com/content/thoughts-on-sports.rst

 Capitalism has wrought the moneyballing of everything.
 The Dutch work 6 hours a day, then ride bikes home.
-Americans work for 6 hours, spend 2 hours on Facebook, then crawl thru traffic for 45 minutes.
+Americans work for 6 hours, spend 2 hours on Facebook, then crawl through traffic for 45 minutes.

 Someone who sits very still at a desk all day, looking at small numbers on a screen, is a kind of athlete.
 It takes endurance.
 You need training and preparation to do it without hurting yourself.
-These are grown men with all the hair rubbed off their ankles by socks and prostates the size of clenched fists.
+These are grown men with all the hair rubbed off their ankles by socks, and prostates the size of clenched fists.
 They will show you their game face.

 The highest compliment you can pay a man is to call him a machine.
 Men strive to make themselves into weapons.
-This is done thru emotional distance, rituals of control, and repetition.
+This is done through emotional distance, rituals of control, and repetition.

 On Sportsmanship